yazi-rs/flavors/catppuccin-latte.yazi/README.md

 ## ⚙️ Usage

-Add these lines to your `theme.toml` to set this flavor as your _light_ flavor:
+Set the content of your `theme.toml` to enable it as your _light_ flavor:

 ```toml
 [flavor]